DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/CloudFormation/README.md

 All stack-level tags, including automatically created tags, are propagated to resources that CF supports.

 #### User Data Property

+- Scripts entered in UserData are run by `root` so `sudo` is not required.
+In case files are created and needed to be accessed by non-root users, modify permissions accordingly.
+- Check `/var/log/cloud-init-output.log` for `cloud-init` output.
+- To update instance user data, instance MUST stop first.

 ```
 UserData: